lifuyi/md2any/docs.md

 ### For Developers
 1. Read [API_README.md](./API_README.md) for backend setup
-2. Study [ARCHITECTURE.md](./ARCHITECTURE.md) for technical details
+2. Study the architecture documentation below for technical details
 3. Review the codebase and implementation

 ### For Contributors
 1. Understand the project from [README.md](./README.md)
-2. Learn the architecture from [ARCHITECTURE.md](./ARCHITECTURE.md)
+2. Learn the architecture from the documentation below
 3. Check the contribution guidelines in the README

 ---